 Sheriff Hash has earned numerous certifications while working as a deputy to include his most recent role as a Certified School Resource Officer.
 He was a member of the accreditation team that led to the department’s accreditation as a certified law enforcement agency.
 Prior to and while employed with the organization, Sheriff Hash was heavily involved in giving back to the community and strengthening bonds within the community.
 Based on his self-less acts, he was bestowed with the Key to the City in 2019 by Mayor Sherman Lea Sr.

 After winning a contested race, effective January 1, 2022, Sheriff Hash became the newly elected sheriff.
-His experience as past CEO of a not-for-profit organization and varied background knowledge ensures his ability to manage and continue efficient operation of the Roanoke City Jail and Courthouse.
+His experience as past CEO of a not-for-profit organization and varied background knowledge ensures his ability to manage and continue efficient operation of the Roanoke City Adult Detention Center and Courthouse.

 Colonel Ferguson, Chief Deputy oversees the Administrative Division of the Roanoke Sheriff's Office, which includes the Professional Standards Unit, Law Enforcement Unit, Planning and Research and all administrative duties to include budgeting, payroll, etc. Colonel Ferguson joined the department in 1985.
 During his 37 years he has served as a supervisor in multiple divisions within the department.
 He is a general instructor and has been the Commander of the Tactical Team for 23 years.

 Lt.
 Colonel Jenkins, Assistant Chief Deputy, is in charge of the Operations of the Roanoke Sheriff's Office.
-He oversees Jail Security, Support Services and Court Services Divisions.
+He oversees Detention Center Security, Support Services and Court Services Divisions.
 Lt.
 Colonel Jenkins joined the department in 1995.
-During his 27 years he has served as a supervisor in both the Jail and Court Services divisions.
+During his 27 years he has served as a supervisor in both the Detention Center and Court Services divisions.
 He is a graduate of West Virginia University and a retired Major, U.S. Army Reserve.

 As a diverse, professional law enforcement agency, we will serve and protect every person within the City of Roanoke through quality law enforcement, court, correctional, civil process, and customer-focused services.